waynean/beam/runners/flink/README.md

 ### Seamless integration

+The Flink Runner decides to use batch or streaming execution mode based on whether programs use unbounded sources.
+When unbounded sources are used, it executes in streaming mode, otherwise it uses the batch execution mode.

-To execute a Beam program in streaming mode, just enable streaming in the `PipelineOptions`:
+If you wish to explicitly enable streaming mode, please set the streaming flag in the `PipelineOptions`:

     options.setStreaming(true);

-That's it.
-If you prefer batched execution, simply disable streaming mode.

 ## Batch

 ### Batch optimization

 Flink gives you out-of-core algorithms which operate on its managed memory to perform sorting, caching, and hash table operations.
 We have optimized operations like CoGroup to use Flink's optimized out-of-core implementation.